caina89/MDDImpute/README.md

 ## Summary statistics

-All summary statistics of GWAS described in the paper (SoftImpute, AutoComplete, MTAG, external cohorts) are available on figshare: https://doi.org/10.6084/m9.figshare.19604335.v1
+All summary statistics of GWAS described in the paper (SoftImpute, AutoComplete, MTAG, external cohorts) are available on [here](https://doi.org/10.6084/m9.figshare.19604335.v1)

 ## PRS predictions in UKBiobank

-PRS predictions are run with PRSice (v2) and we take the best p value thresholds for constructing PRS for each prediction run (floating p value threshold across all runs.
+PRS predictions are run with [PRSice-2](https://choishingwan.github.io/PRSice/) and we take the best p value thresholds for constructing PRS for each prediction run (floating p value threshold across all runs.

-Summary statistics for all GWAS (available on figshare) have the following format (.ma format also used in SbayesR).
+Summary statistics for all GWAS (available on figshare) have the following format (.ma format also used in [SbayesR](https://cnsgenomics.com/software/gctb/#Tutorial)).
 All GWAS (in UKBiobank) are performed only on SNPs with INFO score > 0.9 and MAF > 0.05.

 ```
 SNP	A1	A2	freq	b	se	p	N